 - Measure and control uniformity, thickness, band gap, temperature, surface roughness, and more through the use of patented kSA BandiT technology.

-Our pv metrology solutions for measuring edge sealant, edge profiler, and edge pinch were featured in a laser-based metrology poster presented at the 2018 NREL PV Reliability Workshop.
+Our PV metrology solutions for measuring edge sealant, edge profiler, and edge pinch were featured in a laser-based PV metrology poster presented at the 2018 NREL PV Reliability Workshop.

-Ask an engineer about your solar related measurement needs now.
+Ask an engineer about your solar panel inspection and measurement needs now.